 This boys' room got a very special mural to inspire their dreams

 We hope to be able to offer this opportunity to more people in the future.
 If you are interested in volunteering at Layla House, please contact our volunteer coordinator Brooke Cole.
 For individual volunteers we have a one month minimum requirement.
+Some of the older kids even helped out with the painting projects

 We got used to being mobbed by toddlers whenever we entered the Wanna area.